Being active is good for everyone, even if you have back pain. You’ll get stronger and feel better if you choose the right activities.

 Here are some of the most common approaches people use to get or stay active:

-- Alexander technique.
+Alexander technique.
 This isn't a sweaty workout.
-Instead, it's an approach that helps people improve balance, posture, and movement.
-One study found that the Alexander technique reduced pain and disability in people with low back pain.
+It's an approach that helps you improve your balance, posture, and movement as you work to ease tension in your body.
+One study found that the Alexander technique curbed pain and disability in people with low back pain.

-- Feldenkrais Method.
+Feldenkrais method.
 Like the Alexander technique, the Feldenkrais Method is a series of gentle, guided movements that focus on balance and flexibility.
-A few small studies found that it may help with back pain.
+You can sign up for group classes or one-on-one sessions that will boost your body awareness and expand the ways you move.
+A few small studies have found that the method may help with back pain.

-- Pilates.
 Pilates is all about your core muscles, including your abs and back muscles.
 Some movements may be too intense for people with back pain.
 But exercises based on Pilates are a common form of rehab.
 Pilates actually started as a form of physical therapy.
-A review of studies found that Pilates-based exercise helped reduce low back pain.
+A review of studies found that Pilates-based exercise helped reduce low back pain for some people.

-- Tai Chi.
+Tai Chi.
 This Chinese martial art involves slow, gentle stretches and movements.
-In one recent study, people who completed a 10-week course of tai chi cut their back pain by 25%.
+In one study, people who took tai chi for 10 weeks cut their back pain by 25%.